barrowclift/barrowclift.github.io/_posts/2019-08-30-wireguard-server-on-macos.markdown

   <li>Finally, restart your macOS server.
 If your launch daemon was configured and loaded correctly, Wireguard should already be running.</li>
 </ol>

 Congratulations :tada:!
 You're now among the dozen people crazy enough to serve Wireguard on macOS.
 If you had trouble following this guide or would simply prefer to explore a repo of example Wireguard macOS config files at your own speed, I highly encourage you take a look at [Donavon Buchanan's example configuration repo](https://github.com/dbuchanandev/WireGuard-macOS-IPv6).
-Additionally, please feel free to get in touch on [Mastodon](https://mastodon.social/@barrowclift) or via <a href="mailto:{{ site.email }}">email</a> if you have any feedback or corrections, I'd love to hear from you.
+Additionally, please feel free to get in touch on [Mastodon](https://mastodon.social/@barrowclift) or via <a href="mailto:{{ site.author.email }}">email</a> if you have any feedback or corrections, I'd love to hear from you.

 <div id="farewell-stamp">
     <a href="/about">⌘</a>